vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - diagnostics;
 - extracted sources.

-This is a useful boundary: scanners can produce partial results and warnings, but the session decides whether the result is valid enough to commit.
+This is a useful boundary: scanners can produce partial results and warnings, but the session decides whether the result is valid enough to accept.

 ### 10.3 `ScanResultBuilder`